swseighman/Cassandra-Quarkus-Demo/README.md

 ### Connecting to Apache Cassandra

+To connect to the Cassandra database, there are three primary properties to configure:
-The main properties to configure are: `contact-points`, to access the Cassandra database; `local-datacenter`, which is required by the driver and optionally, the `keyspace` to bind.
+* `contact-points` to access the Cassandra database
+* `local-datacenter` which is required by the driver
+* Optionally, the `keyspace` to bind

 A sample configuration (in **src/main/resources/application.properties**) should follow this format: